aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

 Here are a few recommendations for adding apps to the Inventory, in no particular order:

   1. **Add all of the inbox Windows 10 apps**.
 Unfortunately, not all inbox apps are available in the WSfB.
-For example, the Microsoft Solitaire Collection isn't listed
+For example, the Microsoft Solitare Collection isn't listed
   2. Windows 10 and Windows 8/8.1 apps are available in the WSfB - **target Windows 10 apps where possible** as these will provide a more consistent user experience as they are designed for Windows 10
   3. While perhaps subjective, **find apps that can be useful in your environment**.
 This could be an opportunity to show what's possible with the Universal app platform
   4. **Don't forget about browser extensions for Edge**.
 These could be added to the Private store to allow users to install themselves